 This isn't a reason to stop posting

-The answer here isn't to post less, share less, or file down the parts of your content that make it good.
-The vulnerability and intimacy that drive this dynamic are also what make your work worth following.
-You can't have one without the other and you shouldn't want to.
+The answer isn't to post less, share less, or soften the parts of your content that make it good.
+The vulnerability and intimacy that drive the danger are also what make your work worth following.
+You can't have one without the other and you don't actually want to.

-What you can do is understand the mechanics of the relationship you're building - not so you can be scared, but so you can be prepared.
+What you can do is understand the mechanics of the relationship you're building - not so you can be freaked out all the time, but so you can be prepared.

-And the timing matters - the decisions you're making right now (what you share, how you share it, what's sitting in your digital footprint - the public records, old accounts and data broker listings that add up to a map of your life) are setting your exposure level for whenever something goes wrong.
+And this is one time where being prepared is WAY better than being scared.
+Proactive is better than reactive when it comes to privacy and safety.
+The decisions you're making right now (what you share, how you share it, what's sitting in your digital footprint) are already determining your exposure level for whenever something goes wrong.
 You don't build the protection after an incident, you have to build it before.
 By the time something bad happens, the window to make the easy decisions has already closed.

-Because right now, this dynamic is invisible to most creators.
-You know something feels off when the comments get weird.
-You know the DMs from certain people make you uncomfortable.
-You've blocked someone and felt a little unsettled for days afterward without understanding why.
+This dynamic is kind of invisible to most creators.
+Maybe something feels off when the comments get weird.
+Or there are the DMs from certain people make you uncomfortable.
+It might be that you've blocked someone and felt a little unsettled and icky for days afterward without understanding why.

-That discomfort is information.
+That discomfort sucks.
+But it's also information.
 It's data about where someone sits in the relationship they've built with you - and it's worth paying attention to.

 You're not paranoid.
 You're paying attention.